kubeshop/testkube/docs/scheduling.md

 ```

 The Cron job for this test was successfully created and the test was executed.
-To check Cron job details:
+To the check Cron job details:

 ```sh
 kubectl describe cronjob scheduled-test-tests -n testkube